Assessing generative modeling approaches for free energy estimates in condensed matter: Free energies of condensed phase systems

 \subsection{Experiments}

 We assess the performance of the generative models for free energy estimation discussed in the previous section on representative condensed-phase systems and evaluate their accuracy and efficiency for free energy evaluations.
 As benchmark systems, we employ Lennard-Jones solids of varying sizes in the FCC and HCP crystalline structures, as well as the mW water model,~\cite{molinero2009water} for which we consider both the hexagonal and cubic ice phases.
 All simulations are performed at constant volume and temperature, details regarding the systems are given in the SI.
-To enable a fair comparison, we represent the learnable components of all three approaches in a unified manner.
-We employ graph neural networks (GNNs),~\cite{gilmer2017neural} as they provide a natural and effective representation for condensed-phase systems, to model the vector field (CNFs), the conditioning variables (coupling flows), as well as the control term and score in FEAT (see Fig.~\ref{fig:gnn}).
-Although a wide variety of advanced GNN architectures exists, training and evaluating the proposed models requires a large number of model evaluations.
-We therefore use simple equivariant parameterizations~\cite{satorras2021equivariant, klein2023equivariant} for training CNFs and FEAT, and a non-equivariant but structurally similar GNN for the coupling flows.
-While CNFs can be formulated directly on the appropriate manifold to naturally incorporate periodic boundary conditions,~\cite{chen2024flow} for coupling flows and FEAT we instead model the particle displacements from the equilibrium lattice.~\cite{schebek2025scalable} In all cases, the prior distribution is represented by an Einstein crystal (see SI for details).~\cite{Frenkel1984}
+To enable a fair comparison, we represent the learnable components of all three approaches in a unified manner based on graph neural networks (GNNs),~\cite{gilmer2017neural} as they provide a natural and effective representation for condensed-phase systems.
+To model the vector field of CNFs as well as the control term and score in FEAT (see Fig.~\ref{fig:gnn}), we employ identical equivariant GNNs (EGNNs),~\cite{satorras2021equivariant, klein2023equivariant} ensuring that any performance differences between these two methods stem from their algorithmic design rather than architectural choices.
+We note that using a more expressive architecture, such as the equivariant transformer~\cite{pelaez_torchmdnet_2024} considered in Ref.~\onlinecite{Hoffmann2026Boltzmann}, may further improve the performance of CNFs and FEAT, but we deliberately do not adopt it here in order to maintain a controlled and directly comparable architectural setting across all three approaches.
+For DNFs, which we implement as coupling flows, we use a non-equivariant but structurally similar GNN to parametrize the conditioner, based on a recently developed augmented flow architecture.~\cite{schebek2025scalable} Since atomic motion in solids is largely confined to small oscillations around equilibrium lattice positions, the absence of rotationally equivariant structure in the coupling flows is unlikely to be a limiting factor.
+CNFs can be formulated directly on the appropriate manifold to naturally incorporate periodic boundary conditions,~\cite{chen2024flow, Hoffmann2026Boltzmann} whereas for DNFs and FEAT we instead model the particle displacements from the equilibrium lattice.~\cite{schebek2025scalable} To avoid biases in the free energy estimates arising from the use of Hutchinson probe vectors, we chose their number sufficiently large to ensure convergence of the CNF results.~\cite{Hoffmann2026Boltzmann} In all cases, the prior distribution is represented by an Einstein crystal.~\cite{Frenkel1984} Further details regarding the employed architectures and prior distributions are given in the SI.